Sujan-Koirala021/eventique/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to Moniker-Maven, please follow these steps:
+If you'd like to contribute to Eventique, please follow these steps:

 1. **Fork the Repository**: Click the "Fork" button on GitHub to create your copy.